devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 The grouping process typically involves three main steps:

-1. **Splitting**: The original DataFrame is divided into groups based on the specified criteria.
+1. Splitting: The original DataFrame is divided into groups based on the specified criteria.
-2. **Applying**: A function (such as sum, mean, or count) is applied to each group.
+2. Applying: A function (such as sum, mean, or count) is applied to each group.
-3. **Combining**: The results of the applied function are combined back into a single DataFrame or Series.
+3. Combining: The results of the applied function are combined back into a single DataFrame or Series.

 ### Example of Grouping and Aggregating Data